Twelve Yolk Cake

 • Pour batter into prepared pan.

-• Bake 50 to 60 minutes or until golden brown or when pick inserted in thickest portion of the cake comes out clean or with dry crumbs.
+• Bake 50 to 60 minutes or until lightly golden or until a pick inserted in thickest portion of the cake comes out clean or with dry crumbs.
 (Watch closely if you haven't calibrated your oven.
 Baking pans can affect baking times as well.
 If it turns out dry you cooked it too long.)

 • Cool cake for 15 minutes on wire rack before removing from the pan.
 Loosen sides of cake from pan with a spatula, then remove from pan.
 Cool completely on wire rack.